mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 * Property file name: The name of the property file where the property is defined.
 * Key: The key (or property name) that identifies the property.
-* Old Value: The value of the property in the old version of config.
+* Old Value: The value of the property in the old version of config (v2).
-* Latest Value: The value of the property in the latest version of config.
+* Latest Value: The value of the property in the latest version of config (v3).
 * Configuration Action: A comment indicating the required manual action for the property.

 #### Comments Used in Configuration Action: